pocketpy/pocketpy/docs/quick-start/misc.md

 auto _lock = vm->heap.gc_scope_lock();
 ```

-The scope lock is required if you create a PyObject and then try to run python-level bytecodes.
+The scope lock is required if you create a PyVar and then try to run python-level bytecodes.

 For example, you create a temporary object on the stack and then call `vm->py_next`.